 What Are the System Differences?

 Built on standard copper wires and POTS (plain old telephone service), analog phone systems have supported businesses for a long time.
-They give good voice quality, offer reliability and have basic features including hold, mute and speed dial.
-With limited potential of expansion, they are relatively inexpensive to purchase, however their old-style hardware can be more expensive to upgrade.
+They give good voice quality, offer reliability and have basic features, including hold, mute and speed dial.
+With the limited potential for expansion, they are relatively inexpensive to purchase.
+However, their old-style hardware can be more expensive to upgrade.

 Digital phone systems are way more modern and can be configured with a range of features and capabilities to suit your business needs.
-Not relying on a physical telephone or copper wired circuit, you only need a simple computer and fast internet speed.
+Not relying on a physical telephone or copper-wired circuit, you only need a simple computer and fast internet speed.
 Big advantages are having way more flexibility to expand, upgrade or move sites with little hassle.
-Voice clarity is high and alongside basic features like extensions and transfers, the digital PBX also offers the option for virtual auto-attendants, voicemail and call forwarding to email, video conferencing and much more.
+Voice clarity is high, and alongside basic features like extensions, transfers, and call recording, the digital PBX also offers the option for virtual auto-attendants, voicemail and call forwarding to email, video conferencing and much more.

 Pros of an Analog System

 - Cost-effective and simple maintenance

 - A higher standard of call routing and transmission